nsrr/shhs-documentation/pages/tutorials/requesting-file-access.md

 <hr class="soften" />

-**Step 3a**: You did something wrong, and need to resubmit your DAUA.
+**Step 3a**: If you did not fill out the DAUA completely, you'd see this and be required to resubmit your DAUA.

 <div class="panel panel-default">
   <div class="panel-body">